justingoncalves34/Cybersecurity_Journey/index.md

 ---

 ### 📖 Background
 I started my career working in pharmacy and healthcare, where I developed a passion for helping others.
 However, I was drawn to the endless possibilities that technology offers.
-My curiosity pushed me toward web development, which fascinated me with its constant learning opportunities and the freedom to create anything with code.
+My curiosity pushed me toward web development, a field that offered the freedom to innovate and build solutions from scratch, all while learning new skills constantly.

-After gaining experience as a freelance web developer, I became interested in cybersecurity as I learned more about **fraud**, **hacking**, and **cybercrime**.
-This inspired me to dive deeper into how to **mitigate risks** and **secure digital environments**.
-My love of learning and commitment to protecting systems now drive me to explore every facet of the cybersecurity landscape.
+As I honed my skills as a freelance web developer, my focus gradually shifted to cybersecurity.
+The growing threats of **fraud**, **hacking**, and **cybercrime** piqued my interest, and I became deeply committed to understanding how to **mitigate risks** and **protect digital environments**.
+With a passion for learning and my commitment to data protection, I am constantly driven to explore the rapidly changing world of cybersecurity.

 ---